daniel-exbrayat/smart_graphic/README.md

-Useful information about SMART can be found in https://www.linuxjournal.com/article/6983
+Useful information about S.M.A.R.T. can be found in https://www.linuxjournal.com/article/6983

 SMART_GRAPHIC it is a set of two tools:
     1) smart_logger:        for recording SMART data